-Pinnacle Foods Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins
+Pinnacle Foods Has Recalled 32,479 Pounds Of Armour Sliced Dried Beef For Diarrhea-Causing Toxins

 - Diarrhea

 After consuming these toxins, symptoms can linger for nearly 24 hours.
 In extreme cases, an individual can suffer dehydration, shock, cardiovascular collapse, and respiratory failure.
-Only 15 percent of people who consume this toxin require hospitalization and the fatality rate is at 5 percent with most cases being a very old or very young patient.
+Only 15 percent of people who consume this toxin require hospitalization, and the fatality rate is at 5 percent with most cases being very old or very young patients.

-In most cases, the stomach problems associated with consuming these toxins lasts anywhere from 6 to 24 hours.
-However, the symptoms can last for up to two weeks depending on the individual.
+In most cases, the stomach problems associated with consuming these toxins last anywhere from six to 24 hours.
+However, the symptoms can last for up to two weeks, depending on the individual.
 Anyone who may have consumed the contaminated product is encouraged to drink lots of fluids to flush any potential toxins out of their bodies as quickly as possible.